Siphalor/dhbw-pandoc-paper-template/index.md

 colorlinks: true # Colorize links, useful for the digital version

+roman-numerals: true # Use roman numerals for content tables

 # lot: true # Enable list of tables
 # lof: true # Enable list of figures
 # lol: true # Enable list of listings